 the Guugu Yimithirr people.
 We welcome you to get on board and share our stories.

 Australia has approximately 800 native bird species, from the iconic emu and the good humoured kookaburra, to the eye-dazzling (critically endangered) orange-bellied parrot, or the rare Victoria Riffle Bird.
 Greater Cooktown is a birdwatchers paradise – almost 200 bird species are documented at Mungumby throughout the year.

 The Greater Cooktown region, Cape York and Atherton Tablelands are rated by many in their Top Ten Bird watching spots in Australia.
-Whether you’re a hardcore binocular-wielding twitcher with multiple species ticked off or have a casual interest in birds, bird watching is a splendid excuse to get amongst nature.
+Whether you’re a hardcore twitcher with multiple species ticked off or have a casual interest in birds, bird watching is a terrific excuse to get amongst nature.

 How to go bird watching in an open forest or woodland

 Check out the shrubs in the undergrowth

 Check out the trunks of the larger trees, and the lower branches

 Check the canopy of the trees